-

 Needlecord: This fine-wale corduroy features narrow, closely spaced ridges, giving it a more refined appearance.

-How Corduroy Fabric is Made?
+How Corduroys Fabric is Made?

 As an exceptional cloth, corduroy comes about when numerous constituent materials are processed employing certain techniques of manufacture.
 Here’s a detailed explanation of how corduroy is made: